 Edinburgh, with its abundant taverns and brothels offered a young man in David’s position a number of dubious delights.

 Certainly he grew fond of good food and drink and although Roderick Graham offers no direct evidence that he visited any of the city’s brothels, he said, “It would have been unexceptional for a man in his position to use the facilities of brothels.”

-Pursuits of philosophy and general learning
+David Hume: pursuits of philosophy and general learning

 There was inevitability about David’s return, almost certainly encouraged by Kaimes, to Ninewells in 1729 to finally admit to his family that he had an, “insurmountable aversion to everything but the pursuits of philosophy and general learning” and no longer wanted to study the law.

 At Ninewells he immersed himself in reading and writing, driving himself hard until his mental health broke down.